 Processing – means collecting, amending, handling, storing or disclosing personal information

-Personal Information – Information about living individuals that enables them to be identified – e.g. name and address.
-It does not apply to information about organisations, companies and agencies but applies to named persons, such as individual volunteers or employees within Lincoln Security Ltd
+Personal Information – Information about living individuals that enables them to be identified – e.g. name , address , email address contact telephone number .
+This also applies to information collected from customers, employees of organisations, companies and agencies and applies to named persons, such as individual volunteers or employees within Lincoln Security Ltd

 - Racial or ethnic origin